Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 5V trace cut on Alliance-SRAM U1MB board

-Subsequent discussion with Candle O’Sin revealed that the modifications were intended to ameliorate perceived Alliance SRAM incompatibility with NMOS TTL signals by lowering the operating voltage of the RAM chips.
+Subsequent discussion with Candle O’Sin revealed that the modifications were intended to alleviate perceived Alliance SRAM incompatibility with NMOS TTL signals by lowering the operating voltage of the RAM chips.
 I was, however, unable to observe any behavioural difference between the modified board and another Alliance-SRAM-equipped U1MB I received (which lacked the cut traces and the diode) from a customer.

 As a result of these changes and the uncertainty they caused, the high-volume customer lost confidence in purchasing ‘stock’ U1MB boards and upgrading them after the fact, especially given the UK vendor’s puzzling assertion at the time that the Alliance-SRAM U1MB boards were only guaranteed to work with the stock firmware.
 The customer thereby felt obliged (in order to ensure he was protected by the product warranty) to purchase devices with the FJC firmware pre-installed, and in so doing pay the FJC-firmware premium to the vendor and support my efforts indirectly rather than directly.
 The customer also remarked that the terms of the warranty implied that stock boards subject to ‘software mods’ (i.e. after-the-fact firmware updates) might not be covered by said warranty.